samdbeckham/blog/dev/_posts/2018-05-01-running-a-conference.md

 Pay for their travel, pay for their accommodation, and pay for their time.

 At Frontend NE we paid **all** our speakers.
-We offered them travel from their door to ours, accommodation close to the venue, and a speaking fee of £1,000.
+Including travel from their door to ours, accommodation close to the venue, and a speaking fee of £1,000.
-We offered every speaker—no matter the calibre—the exact same package.
+We offered every speaker the exact same package, regardless of age, experience, gender, or anything else.
-With the option to donate some or their fee to a diversity fund.
+They could also donate some (or all) of their fee to our diversity fund.

 ## Have a diversity/student fund
 A diversity fund pays for tickets, travel, and accommodation for underrepresented people.